i2huang/Thermistor/README.md

-# Thermistor
+# Temperature reading using NTC thermistor
-Thermistor temperature sensor project tutorial
+Thermistor temperature sensor project tutorial - Project files for the TPHS detector SO challenge